-While the Plan is intended to be permanent, it may be terminated at any time by a resolution of the Board of Directors, subject, however, to the provisions of ERISA.
-Upon termination of the Plan, all necessary provisions of the Plan shall remain in effect, no further contributions may be made to the Plan and the account of each Participant shall become fully vested and non-forfeitable.
-In the event of termination, the Plan assets may continue to be held by the Trustee.
-However, upon a determination that the continuance of such an arrangement is not in the best interest of the Participants, the Board of Directors may terminate the arrangement, and upon such termination, the Trustee shall apply for the benefit of each Participant (or beneficiary) the full value of such Participant's account.
+While the Plan is intended to be permanent, it may be terminated at any time by a resolution of the Board of Directors, subject to the provisions of ERISA.
+Upon termination of the Plan, all necessary provisions of the Plan shall remain in effect, no further contributions may be made to the Plan and the account of each Participant shall become fully vested and non-forfeitable, and distributed to the Participants.